nexpy/nexpy/doc/source/pythonshell.rst

  >>> a=nxload('chopper.nxs', mode='rw')

 The default mode is 'r', *i.e.*, readonly access.
+The `nxload` function will accept any mode values allowed when opening h5py files, such as 'r+', 'w', 'w-', and 'a' (see the
+`h5py documentation <http://docs.h5py.org/en/stable/high/file.html>`_ for more
+details), but once open, the mode values are stored as 'r' or 'rw'.

 .. warning:: If the file is opened in read/write mode, any changes are made
              automatically to the file itself.
 In particular, any deletions of file objects will be irreversible.
-Make sure you have a backup if you open a mission-critical file.
-In the :doc:`pythongui`, this can be achieved using the 'Duplicate...' menu item.
+Make sure you have a backup if you open a mission-critical file, for example, using the `backup` function.

 Creating NeXus Data
 ===================